tlswg/tls13-spec/draft-ietf-tls-tls13.md

   suitable certificate is available, do you correctly send an empty Certificate message, instead of omitting the whole message (see
   {{client-certificate}})?

+- When processing the cleartext extracted from an application_data_padded packet and scanning for the 0x01 boundary octet between padding and content, do you avoid reading past the end of the cleartext in the event that the sender sent malformed padding?

+- When generating an application_data_padded packet do you initialize the padding data to 0x00 and set the final padding octet to 0x01 before handing padding and content to the AEAD algorithm?

 Cryptographic details: